Jimbly/LD41-deck-shooter/README.md

   X Cards draw into hand at regular intervals up to hand limit X Show hand limit (counters on empty slots?)
 * Metagame
-  * Choose new cards to add (and ones to trash) between levels
+  X Choose new cards to add (and ones to trash) between levels X Gain some kind of resources that can be spent to improve your deck?
   * Fixed progression of levels, or just get to choose easy/medium/hard and they set the rates for spawns?
-    * Gain some kind of resources that can be spent to improve your deck?
 X Defense Cards:
   X Reaction Defense (prevents one hit)
   X Shield (wipes out big area, slowly shrinks)